tonysjeon/UCLA-Tennis-Viz/README.md

 ![Return of Serve Contact Points](images/ret-cont-demo.png)

 2. **Direction of Winner Shots (Forehand/Backhand)**
-   Shows placement and direction of winning shots, distinguished as a forehand, backhand, or volley.
+   Shows placement and direction of winner shots (shots untouched by the opponent), distinguished by shot type: forehand, backhand, or volley.

    ![Direction of Winner Shots](images/winners-demo.png)